Game Ka Na Ba?: 2006–2008: Atras-Abante format

 Title card used in the Atras-Abante format.

 The Atras-Abante format ran from June 12, 2006, to May 3, 2008, marking Aquino’s final hosting stint.
 On March 5, 2007, Aquino left the show for pregnancy leave, and Manzano permanently replaced her.

 This format retained elements of the pyramid style, with contestants aiming to unseat the defending winner.
 Ten text-registered players competed in an elimination round featuring nine categories and random letters indicating answer initials.
 Correct answers advanced players, while incorrect ones were eliminated— but others could steal the question.

 In the Atras-Abante round, five contestants answered questions to reach the Yellow Line; the first to arrive earned an extra ₱10,000.
 Each had two options and two Atras Powers: say "Abante Ako!" to move forward one step (up to four steps) or say "Atras si [name]!" to push one or two opponents back one step.

 The two contestants who reached the Yellow Line joined the defending winner in a Knock-Out round.
-The defending winner chose one of three word sets with an associated category.
-Players took turns answering within 20 seconds, aiming for a set number of correct answers.
+The defending winner (or if no defending winner, the first player to reached the Yellow Line) chose one of three word sets with an associated category.
+Players are given 20 seconds of thinking time, then they took turns answering within aiming for a set number of correct answers.
 Wrong, repeated, or no answers eliminated a player and pushed them back.
-The first to answer all correctly won ₱30,000; the last remaining player advanced to the ₱1,000,000 Jackpot Round and earned ₱50,000.
+The first to answer to give the last possible answer correctly won ₱30,000; the last remaining player advanced to the ₱1,000,000 Jackpot Round and earned ₱50,000.
 The other two received ₱10,000 and ₱20,000 consolation prizes.

 In the ₱1,000,000 Jackpot Round, the defending winner had 10 seconds to review eight categories, then faced six letters— three given by the host and three chosen by the contestant— each representing the first letter of possible answers in a random category.
 The goal was to name all six answers correctly within 60 seconds to win the jackpot and an automatic prize.
 If unsuccessful, the contestant drew a bonus letter to win a smaller prize if it matched a correct answer; otherwise, they won nothing.
 Winners defended their title in the next episode, continuing until defeated or winning the jackpot.